realgolf/realgolf/documentation/src/data/modi.md

 ### What You Need

 To play 4Winning, you will need a set of clubs or at least one golf club, as well as a distance measuring device to measure the distance you have hit the ball.

+## Exact

+### About Exact

+Exact is a game which goal it is to get as many points as possible in a limited number of shots (normally that are 20 shots per team).

+### Distribution of points

+- Every multiple of ten (e.g., 10, 20, 30, 40, 50, 60, 70, 80, 90) scores 3 points.
+- All repeating digits (e.g., 11, 22, 33, 44, 55, 66, 77, 88, 99) score 2 points.
+- 100 scores 5 points.
+- Anything above 100 or below 5 scores -1 point, and everything else scores 1 point if hit.

+### What You Need

+To play Exact, you will need a set of clubs or at least one golf club, as well as a distance measuring device to measure the distance you have hit the ball.